|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 The fiction is told on Wikipedia, My Retro Calculators and has been fully expanded in an article in the New York Times entitled Farewell, Pocket Calculator? where it has been fully coloured-in by Alice Rawsthorn, March 4, 2012.

 I got involved with Harold in doing a magazine article on installing a Project 60.
 We made friends and after that I was a frequent visitor to Croydon where he then lived.

 I had bought an old house in Somersham which we were doing up.
 Harold King was a good source of ideas and the occasional spare editorial sample - which he could supply pretty-much on demand.

 Meanwhile Clive Sinclair and I had drifted apart: the service department was now part of sales and service.
 I was no longer autonomous but was under the sales manager.

-So when Harold King said he was helping with the launch of a UK edition of Popular Science, and they needed authors, I started writing regular articles for them.
+So when Harold King said he was helping with the launch of a UK edition of Popular Science, and that they needed authors, I started writing regular articles for them.
 This was in March 1975.
-I had resigned from running the service department - more or less in protest of being combined with the sales department under the new sales manager.
+I had resigned from running the service department - more or less in protest at being combined with the sales department under the new sales manager.